 Your Connecticut return is due on the fifteenth day of the month following the due date of the federal return.
-Beginning with the 2017 return, the due date generally will be the fifteenth day of the fifth month after the end of your corporation’s year.
+The due date generally will be the fifteenth day of the fifth month after the end of your corporation’s year.
 For example, if your corporation has a December 31st year end, the return is due on May 15th.

 Exception for June 30th year ends: If your corporation has a June 30th year end, the return is due on October 15th.

 |Anything except June 30||15th day of 5th month after year end||15th day of 11th month after year end|

 15th day of 4th month after year end